 - 1 cup broccoli florets

-- Coat a medium skillet with oil and place over medium heat.
-Pour half of batter into skillet.
-Cook until bubbles appear in center, about 4 minutes.
-Carefully flip and cook another 2 minutes.
-Transfer to plate.
-Recoat skillet with oil if needed and repeat with remaining batter.
+Coat a medium skillet with oil and place it over medium heat.
+Pour half of the batter into the skillet.
+Cook the omelet until bubbles appear in center, about 4 minutes.
+Carefully flip and cook it for another 2 minutes.

-- Coat skillet with oil and raise heat to medium-high.
-Add veggies and stir-fry to desired tenderness, 4-6 minutes.
+Recoat the skillet with oil and raise the heat to medium-high.
+Add all of the veggies and stir-fry to desired tenderness, about 4-6 minutes.

 Remove the skillet from heat and season the veggies with salt and pepper to taste.

 Assemble the Veggie Stuffed Omelets